JetBrains/intellij-sdk-docs/topics/tutorials/action_system/grouping_action.md

 ```

 ### Registering the Custom Action Group
-As in the case with the static action group, the action `<group>` should be declared in the `<actions>` section of the `plugin.xml` file, for example, the [action_basics](https://github.com/JetBrains/intellij-sdk-code-samples/blob/main/action_basics/src/main/resources/META-INF/plugin.xml) plugin.
+As in the case with the static action group, the action `<group>` should be declared in the `<actions>` section of the <path>plugin.xml</path> file, for example, the [action_basics](https://github.com/JetBrains/intellij-sdk-code-samples/blob/main/action_basics/src/main/resources/META-INF/plugin.xml) plugin.
 For demonstration purposes, this implementation will use localization.

 The `<group>` element declaration below shows: